Data Retention & Compression Lifecycle Automation

 Time-series workloads in IoT telemetry, observability, and industrial automation generate data at velocities that quickly outpace traditional relational storage models.
-Managing the lifecycle of this data—retaining raw precision for recent windows, downsampling for historical analysis, and reclaiming storage for older epochs—requires deterministic automation.
-TimescaleDB provides native hypertable partitioning, continuous aggregates, and automated compression policies, but production deployments demand explicit orchestration to prevent storage bloat, query degradation, and compliance violations.
+Managing the lifecycle of this data — retaining raw precision for recent windows, downsampling for historical analysis, compressing warm chunks, and reclaiming storage for older epochs — requires deterministic automation rather than ad-hoc cleanup jobs.
+This guide is written for IoT platform developers, DevOps engineers, and Python automation builders who run TimescaleDB in production and need every chunk to move through hot, warm, and cold tiers on a predictable schedule.
+TimescaleDB supplies the primitives — hypertable partitioning, continuous aggregates, and background policy jobs — but production deployments must orchestrate them explicitly to prevent storage bloat, query degradation, and compliance violations.

--- Idempotent hypertable creation with explicit chunk interval
+-- Idempotent hypertable creation with an explicit chunk interval

 SELECT create_hypertable(